Introduction to NumPy Histogram

 Let us consider the example of the number of votes that went in the favour of Obama in the elections across different countries.
 So, the matplot library module has to be utilized whether his function would be called to generate the histogram.

 - A dummy variable called underscore is assigned to the histogram.
 After the creation of the histogram, the axis has to be labelled.
 The axis of the bar of the histogram can be specifically changed by the user.

 - Adding to it, the number of bins can also be specified by the user (say 20) by simply using the bins keyword and matplotlib will automatically generate 20 evenly spaced bins.

-- Generally, the seaborn styling setting is preferred to be used which is a visualisation package which was written primarily by Michael Waskom.
+- Generally, the seaborn styling setting is preferred to be used which is a visualisation package that was written primarily by Michael Waskom.
 It can also be used as default by using the SNS set function using the below-mentioned code.

-The following histogram is generated as an output by performing the above mentioned coding procedure which represents the number of votes which were in the favour of Obama by various countries.
+The following histogram is generated as an output by performing the above-mentioned coding procedure which represents the number of votes which were in the favour of Obama by various countries.

 The number histogram function provides for a pre-developed graphical representation functionality which is quintessential and very handy acting as a preparatory step the four functions such as edge detection or thresholding are performed.
 It serves as a very efficient tool when dealing with data that need visualization and creating a visual difference using image formats that are compressed and uncompressed.
-It specifically is advantages for project detection of color changes between various histogram plot serve as a tool to perform analysis.
+It specifically is advantages for project detection of color changes between various histogram plots serve as a tool to perform analysis.

 This is a guide to NumPy Histogram.
 Here we discuss the Examples to implement histogram in NumPy along with the parameters.
 You may also have a look at the following articles to learn more –